 Common Piston Problem

-In some situations, the piston design is the cause.
-The manufacturer usually fixes the latter by sending a part that has been replaced.
-A piston skirt can still crack at the early stage of a repaired engine when the piston is not properly fitted to the rods.
-This causes stress fractures, which cause a serious crack in the skirt.
+In certain instances, the design of the piston is the root cause.
+Usually, the manufacturer resolves this issue by sending a replacement part.
+A piston skirt can still crack at the early stages of a repaired engine when the piston is not properly fitted to the rods.
+This condition causes stress fractures, which cause a serious crack in the skirt.